 Avian

 Parrots are a broad order of more than 350 species of birds.
-The Zoo Sanctuary is home to Amazon parrots, macaws, and a cockatoo - all species of parrots.
-These birds have a voice box called a syrinx, so they can mimic sounds.
+The Zoo Sanctuary is home to Green Cheeked Amazons, a Southern Mealy Amazon, and a Goffin's cockatoo - all species of parrots.
+These birds have a voice box called a syrinx that allows them to mimic sounds.
 All parrots have curved beaks and all are zygodactyls, meaning they have four toes on each foot, two pointing forward and two projecting backward.

-Many species of raptors are native to Northern California.
+Several species of owls are native to Northern California.
 Local wildlife rehabilitation organizations as well as state and federal agencies help to find homes like the Folsom City Zoo Sanctuary for birds of prey that are injured in the wild and cannot be released.

-The Zoo Sanctuary's owls such as the impressive great horned owl Virginia and the small be mighty Doug, the Western Screech Owl, are favorites among visitors.
+The Zoo Sanctuary's owls such as the impressive great horned owl Virginia, the small but mighty Doug, the western screech owl, and Grayson, the barn owl, with his unique heart-shaped face and striking plumage, are favorites among visitors.
 Like all birds of prey, owls are characterized by a hooked beak, strong feet with sharp talons, keen eyesight and are meat eaters.
 Sitting on their high perches, they have a watchful eye on the visitors passing by.

 Ravens